inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

           <combo key="utility:internet" text="Internet Access" values="landline, mobile, yes, no" display_values="Landline Access, Mobile Internet Access, Yes, No" />
   </item>

-- When you are finished your file will look like this:
+When you are finished your file will look like this:

 .. image:: /static/training/intermediate/osm/image101.*

 Much of this is similar to what you saw previously.
-Let’s analyze it.
+Let’s analyse it.
 Inside the **<item>** element we have created six more elements:

 1. <key>